Nirbhaya (film)

-Nirbhaya is an Indian Bengali language drama film which is written and directed by Anshuman Pratyush.
+Nirbhaya is an Indian Bengali language drama film written and directed by Anshuman Pratyush.
 The film is produced by Amrik Entertainment Space and Pratyush Productions.
-The film stars are Gaurav Chakrabarty, Priyanka Sarkar, Sabyasachi Chakrabarty, Sreelekha Mitra and Shantilal Mukherjee in key roles.
+The film stars Gaurav Chakrabarty, Priyanka Sarkar, Sabyasachi Chakrabarty, Sreelekha Mitra and Shantilal Mukherjee in key roles.
 The film was released on 12 November 2021.

+Nirbhaya is a courtroom drama that calls attention to the need to improve the laws and the judicial system to support rape survivors who are minors.